nirupamduet/profile/plugins/ipay.md

 1. REST API based plugin.

-2. Admin panel will have transaction log for each order.
+2. Admin panel will have transaction log for each transaction for ipay.

 # Contacts